matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 ##### POST /_matrix/client/v4/rooms/{roomId}/invite

 Inviting users to a room has a number of changes in order to make it work.
-First, since the pseudoID for a given user and room needs to be created by the client, we cannot rely on the existing invite sequence which relies on the invited user’s homeserver to fully populate the invite event.
-Instead we need a way for the invited user to be part of the loop and provide a pseudoID in order to finalize the event.
+First, since the cryptoID for a given user and room needs to be created by the client, we cannot rely on the existing invite sequence which relies on the invited user’s homeserver to fully populate the invite event.
+Instead we need a way for the invited user to be part of the loop and provide a cryptoID in order to finalize the event.
 It would not be acceptable to require the invited client to be available at all times in order to respond to an invite request in real time.
 Matrix does not currently have a requirement that client communications be synchronous and this proposal seeks to preserve asynchronous communications when participants are unreachable.
-Instead, this proposal introduces the concept of one-time pseudoIDs.
+Instead, this proposal introduces the concept of one-time cryptoIDs.

-One-time pseudoIDs are uploaded to the user’s homeserver so that they can be claimed and used whenever that user receives a room invite.
-In order for a user to be available for invite, one-time pseudoIDs should be created and uploaded to a user’s current homeserver.
+One-time cryptoIDs are uploaded to the user’s homeserver so that they can be claimed and used whenever that user receives a room invite.
+In order for a user to be available for invite, one-time cryptoIDs should be created and uploaded to a user’s current homeserver.
 This should take the same shape as one-time keys for encryption do today.
-The one-time pseudoIDs should be signed by the device’s ed25519 key to verify they were created by that device.
+The one-time cryptoIDs should be signed by the device’s ed25519 key to verify they were created by that device.

-When a client wants to invite a new user to a room for the first time, they need to query the invited user’s homeserver for one of the invited user’s one-time pseudoIDs.
-They can then use that pseudoID to create an invite event for the user.
+When a client wants to invite a new user to a room for the first time, they need to query the invited user’s homeserver for one of the invited user’s one-time cryptoIDs.
+They can then use that cryptoID to create an invite event for the user.

 The invite response includes a new `pdu` field.